 Agistri, Greece

-Agistri is a little green Greek island by direct ferry to the port city of Athens Piraeus.
-You will not find big hotels or mass tourism here - just Greek charm, cozy hotels and wild views.
-No wonder the island is popular as a weekend getaway for locals in Athens.
+Agistri is a little green Greek island with direct ferry to Athens port city of Piraeus.
+You won't find any big hotels or mass tourism here – just Greek charm, cozy hotels and wild views.
+It's no wonder the island is a popular weekend getaway for locals in Athens.

-Agistri consists primarily of pine forests, cliffs and small towns and should be one of the greenest islands in Greece.
+Agistri consists primarily of pine forests, cliffs and small towns and is said to be one of the greenest islands in Greece.
 Many Greek islands are otherwise quite barren and rocky, but Agistri is green.

-Here are the editors' tips for 5 experiences at Agistri in Greece.
+Here are the editors' tips for 5 experiences on Agistri in Greece.

 Skala - a relaxed holiday village on Agistri

-Breakfast is often included in the hotel, and it was also on ours, which had a huge buffet and one of the most wonderful inventions when traveling: An "egg station", where a chef stands and makes omelettes and others good stuff.
-You don't see that in many places in smaller hotels, so we took advantage of that.
+Breakfast is often included in the hotel, and ours was too, with a huge buffet and one of the nicest inventions when you're traveling: an 'egg station' where a chef makes omelets and other goodies.
+You don't see that in many places in smaller hotels, so we took full advantage of it.

-The small, cozy town has a number of eateries with a clear focus on the local cuisine and everything from it havet.
-It's just about exploring, and if you want a little tip in advance, we recommend Toxotis restaurants up in the city to the classical Greek, or Restaurant Oasis for more modern and international dishes.
-Remember that mealtimes in Greece are a little later than we are used to from home, so many restaurants only open for dinner after 19pm.
+The small cozy town has a number of eateries with a clear focus on local cuisine and everything good from the sea.
+It's just about exploring, and if you want a little tip in advance, we recommend it Toxotis restaurants up in the city to the classical Greek, or Restaurant Oasis for more modern and international dishes.

 In Skala, life must be enjoyed.
 No one is in a hurry, and it's liberating to notice how big city people slow down when they get off the ferry.